ItIsAndrewL/comp426-final-project/README.md

 3) The third party API we plan on using is the Spotify API to get the song information/snippets.
 The route we will most likely need to use for this is `GET /tracks/{id}`.
 [Route Documentation](https://developer.spotify.com/documentation/web-api/reference/get-track)
 4) We plan on having a user sign-in component so users can see past session playlists and possibly link directly into their spotify account
 5) The user experience will mostly be in the swiping page, which should have a nice, pleasing design

+## Pages

+We plan to have 3 pages: `login_page`, `swipe_page`, and `playlist_page`

+### login_page

+The login page will be where users can sign up for the app or sign in to access their account.

+### swipe_page

+The swipe page will consist of a center display, where the cover art, artist name, and song name will appear.
+The song preview will play in the background on loop.
+There will be a button to like and a button to dislike.
+The like button should add the song to the current day's liked playlist, the dislike song button should make sure that song is never suggested again to the user.

+### playlist_page

+The playlist page will house all of the users liked playlists.
+Users should be able to port their liked playlists to actual spotify playlists that they can save to their account.